 - Track item sales every week by using item and sales reports from your point of sale system.
 You’ll post the sales totals for each employee weekly, so everyone can who’s winning

 - Let employees pick feature spots in the store to promote their item for the month.
+To learn more on how to place products in your store read our article on product placement in your store.

 - Add together sales at the end of each month and announce the winner.